wilfredoamen/ai-startup-website/README.md

 ```
 ![img4a](./Img-git/img4a.png)

-### 6. Commit Jerry's changes
+### 6. Commit changes

-- The command below will save jerry;s changes to the branch history,with a message describing the exact changes made on the index.html file.
+- The command below will save Jerry's changes to the branch history,with a message describing the exact changes made on the index.html file.

 ```bash
 git commit -m "Added contact information"